gitter-badger/ecs/README.md

 ### I want to know - is component already added to entity and get it / add new one otherwise, how I can do it?

-There are no `entity.Get<T>` method to request component data due to `ref` to struct cant return null in case when component was not added before.

-If you dont care about fact is component already added and you just want to be sure that entity contains it - just call `entity.Get<T>` - it will return already exist component or add brand new one if not.
+If you dont care about fact is component already added and you just want to be sure that entity contains it - just call `EcsEntity.Get<T>` - it will return already exist component or add brand new one if not.

-If you want to know that component exist or not (to use it in custom logic later) - use `entity.Has<T>` method that will return fact that component was added before.
+If you want to know that component exist or not (to use it in custom logic later) - use `EcsEntity.Has<T>` method that will return fact that component was added before.

 ### I want to process one system at MonoBehaviour.Update() and another - at MonoBehaviour.FixedUpdate().
 How I can do it?